WICG/direct-sockets/docs/explainer.md

 }
 ```

-`send` returns a promise, that resolves when a message is sent:
+`send` returns a promise, that resolves when a message is sent, or the send fails:

 ```
 let blob = ...;
-await udpSocket.send(blob);
+await udpSocket.send(blob, {timeout: 5000});
 ```

 The UDP socket is `async iterable`, so we can asynchronously iterate to read incoming messages: